 Email marketing remains a popular digital marketing tool, and for good reason.
-Consumers love it, and it's effective: in fact, email marketers can expect an average ROI of $38 for every dollar spent.
-Effective email promotions engage your prospects, entice them to click on your CTA, and convert.
-If your own email marketing efforts aren't paying off in these ways, it's time to take a good look at your readability.
+Consumers love it, and it’s effective.
+In fact, email marketers can expect an average ROI of $38 for every dollar spent.
+If your email marketing efforts aren’t paying off, it’s time to take a look at your readability.

 One key to snagging attention and making your email the exception is to improve your email readability.
 Readability is just what it sounds like: how readable is your email?
 Is it concise, clear, and to the point?
 Can a customer skimming your email quickly understand what you’re saying, and feel intrigued enough to click on your CTA?